StarForce: Alpha Centauri

-StarForce: Alpha Centauri, subtitled "Interstellar Conflict in the 25th Century", is a science fiction board game published by Simulations Publications Inc. (SPI) in 1974.
+StarForce: Alpha Centauri, subtitled "Interstellar Conflict in the 25th Century", is a science fiction board wargame published by Simulations Publications Inc. (SPI) in 1974.
 It was the first mass-market science fiction board wargame, and was a best-seller for SPI.

 Description

 StarForce is a board game for 1–3 players using a map with 74 star systems in a sphere 40 light years in diameter, with Earth at the center.
 Ships are moved from place to place through telekinetic powers.
 If opposing ships end up in the same space, combat results.

 The game has two sets of rules for Basic and Advanced games.
-The rules also include fifteen scenarios, including one for solitaire play.
+The rules also include fifteen scenarios, including one for solo play.
 More scenarios were subsequently published in SPI's Moves.